Associate Professor at King’s College London – S1.26 Strand Campus

 About me

-I am Assistant Professor (UK Lecturer) at King’s College London, in the Department of Engineering.
-I was previously a Marie Curie Postdoctoral Fellow in the Bertoldi’s group at Harvard university.
+I am Associate Professor (UK Senior Lecturer) at King’s College London, in the Department of Engineering.
+I am currently UKRI Future Leaders Fellow and I was previously a Marie Curie Postdoctoral Fellow in the Bertoldi’s group at Harvard university.

 I am an engineer who focuses on the design of architected materials, spanning from deployable origami structures to soft robotic actuators.
 While my research questions are quite varied, a common theme is the optimization of design-driven approaches to embed functionalities into materials and structures.
 To answer these questions, I use finite element simulations, machine learning models and experiments.